VL-mwb/shield-regime/docs/methodology.md

 In our discrete framework, raw acceleration is the first difference of smoothed velocity:
 $$A_p(t) = V_p(t) - V_p(t-1)$$

-We normalize acceleration similarly using a rolling Z-score over lookback window $L$:
+We normalize acceleration similarly using a rolling Z-score over a lookback window $L$:
 $$Z_{a}(t) = \frac{A_p(t) - \mu_{a}(t)}{\sigma_{a}(t)}$$

 ---